Yeuf/EDA_Inflation/README.md

 ## Description

-The script retrieves data on US inflation rates, the US federal fund rate, and EU inflation rates by country.
-It then generates several visualizations of the data using matplotlib and plotly.
+This project involves retrieving data on US inflation rates, the US federal fund rate, and EU inflation rates by country.
+The script utilizes matplotlib and plotly libraries to generate various visualizations based on the acquired data.

 The visualizations include:
-- A line plot of US inflation rates over time
+- A line plot showcasing the trend of US inflation rates over time.
-- A line plot of the US federal fund rate over time
+- A line plot illustrating the changes in the US federal fund rate over time.
-- A line plot comparing US inflation rates and the federal fund rate
+- A line plot comparing US inflation rates and the federal fund rate, highlighting any potential correlations.
-- A bar chart showing inflation rates by EU country for 2022
+- A bar chart presenting the inflation rates by country for the year 2022 within the European Union (EU).
-- Line plots of EU inflation rates and the ECB deposit rate over time
+- Line plots demonstrating the variation of EU inflation rates alongside the European Central Bank (ECB) deposit rate over time.
-- A subplot grid showing inflation rates and the ECB deposit rate for each EU country over time.
+- A subplot grid displaying the inflation rates and ECB deposit rate for each EU country, allowing for easy comparison over time.